 To create the picture like the one above, follow the next steps:

 1. On the Insert tab, in the Illustrations group, select Shapes:

 2. On the Shapes list, in the Block Arrows group, choose the Circle: Hollow shape:

-3. After pasting this shape into your slide, change it like you want by using yellow point, and then add an arrow or Isosceles triangle:
+3. After pasting this shape into your slide, change it like you want by using a yellow point, and then add an arrow or Isosceles triangle:

 5. Positioning all arrows or triangles in the appropriate positions:

 6. Rotate three arrows or triangles by doing one of the following: